 Just click on any of the pictures below to view in a larger format.

 Black Bear Alert – What To Do In Case of Emergency

-As I said previously, it is more common to see Black bears.
-They are smaller than the grizzly and have become accustomed to humans and therefore tourists often do not take them as a serious threat.
-But they can still be dangerous.
+It is more common to see Black bears.
+In fact, in some locations they have become accustomed to humans and therefore tourists often do not take them as a serious threat.
+But they are still dangerous.
 Just try getting between a mama and her cub and you will see what I mean.
 However, if you leave them alone, they try to leave you alone too.